davidbau/seedrandom/README.md

 document.write(Math.random());       // Always 0.3752569768646784
 </pre>

-When used as a module, also returns local rng instances:
+When used as a module, also returns local PRNG instances:

 <pre>
 // With node.js: